Division No. 18, Alberta

 Division No. 18 is a census division in Alberta, Canada.
-It is located in the southeast corner of northern Alberta and its largest urban community is the Town of Grande Cache.
+It is located in the southeast corner of northern Alberta and its largest urban community is the Hamlet of Grande Cache.
 The boundaries of the division are coextensive with the outer boundaries of the Municipal District of Greenview No. 16.

 Census subdivisions

 The following census subdivisions (municipalities or municipal equivalents) are located within Alberta's Division No. 18.